 On April 19, 1775, minutemen and militia faced off with British regulars at the North Bridge in Concord, Massachusetts.
 This day would turn out to be the “spark” that ignited the American Revolution.

 A few weeks ago, Stephen Fletcher, Director of American Furniture & Decorative Arts at Skinner, handed me a small watercolor sketch.
 The two names written along the bottom caught my attention immediately: “Major John Pitcairn” and “Paul Revere, Del.” [delineavit].
-I couldn’t believe what I was holding in my hands!… Read More
+I couldn’t believe what I was holding in my hands!
+Not only could this be a rare painting by the famed engraver Paul Revere, but it could also be the only known period image of Major Pitcairn.… Read More

 I have spent many hours walking the grounds of the Gettysburg battlefield, tracing the events that took place there in July 1863.
 Just a few weeks ago, I was at the site again, this time with a beautifully engraved pistol that had been presented to a Confederate soldier who fought in the battle: Capt.
 Thomas James Eubanks of the 48th Alabama Regiment.… Read More